hyperledger/indy-hipe/text/postgres-storage-plugin/README.md

 # Summary
 [summary]: #summary

-This HIPE describes a common framework and set of tools for developing wallet storage plug-ins, including:
+This HIPE describes a common set of tools and framework for developing wallet storage plug-ins, including:

 - Standard rust software components to facilitate building new plug-ins (in rust)
-- A standard test suite for verifying correct implementation of the storage plug-in
+- Standard test suite for verifying correct implementation of the plug-in
-- Standard interfaces and constants exposed from the indy-sdk shared library
+- Standard interfaces and constants exposed from the Indy-sdk shared library

-A Postgres plug-in has been developed illustrating some aspects of the proposed framework, and to be used to facilitate discussion of how the above points will be implemented.
+A Postgres plug-in has been developed to illustrate the proposed framework, and to be used to facilitate discussion of how the above points will be implemented.
 The initial codebase for the Postgres plug-in is available at https://github.com/ianco/indy-sdk/tree/postgres_plugin

 This document contains the following sections:

-- "Motivation" - Based on experience building the Postgres plug-in, this HIPE is necessary
+- "Motivation" - Experience building the Postgres plug-in
-- "Tutorial" - Describes how to install, test and integrate the initial implementation of the Postgres storage plug-in
+- "Tutorial" - How to install, test and integrate the initial implementation of the Postgres storage plug-in
-- "Reference" - Describes the design and initial implementation of the initial Postgres plug-in
+- "Reference" - Design and initial implementation of the initial Postgres plug-in
 - "Drawbacks (and outstanding questions)".
-Describes outstanding issues and questions (including "hacks" that had to be made to get the Postgres plug-in working)
+Outstanding issues and questions (including "hacks" that had to be made to get the Postgres plug-in working)

 # Motivation
 [motivation]: #motivation

 The default wallet as delivered with the Indy-sdk is based on SQLite, a file-based database platform.
 Although this database can provide excellent performance with large data volumes, testing with the BC Government applications demonstrated that this platform is not scalable on the OpenShift platform.
 The decision was made by the BC Government team to migrate to a Postgres-based wallet.
 In addition, other organizations have expressed interest in alternate database platforms for wallet storage.

-The Indy-sdk provides an API definition for developing new wallet storage plug-ins, and an example "in-memory" storage plug-ins, this has some limitations:
+The Indy-sdk provides an API definition for developing new wallet storage plug-ins, and an example "in-memory" storage plug-in, which has some limitations:

 - The in-memory sample is not implemented in a shared library, does not implement a back-end database, and does not fully implement the storage API (for example wallet search is not implemented)
 - Rust code is available for supporting functionality (e.g. search operations, error codes, other utilities) however these are not implemented in a manner to allow the code to be shared with plug-ins, resulting in duplicated code
-- A common test framework is not provided
+- A common test/certification suite is not provided

 These issues were all encountered when developing a new Postgres plug-in.
 Work-arounds and other solutions were implemented specifically for the Postgres plug-in, however it is desired to surface these issues with the Indy community and confirm the desired approach.